-Yeah, I’m kidding.
-You know me better than that.
-I’m not going to ignore this at all.
+Actually I’m not going to ignore this at all.
 I’m not going to decry Roach as a sexist though because Powers was a parody and the late 90s was a different time.
-Hell, what this new film shows is that even the mid 2010s was a slightly different time, albeit not yet nearly as different as it needs to be, and that this case was instrumental in changing people’s perspectives.
-No, my only issue with Roach is simply that he’s a man.
+Hell, what this new film shows is that even the mid 2010s was a different time, albeit not yet nearly as different as it needs to be, with this case was instrumental in changing people’s perspectives.
+No, my only issue with Roach being the director of Bombshell is simply that he’s a man.

 I applaud him for wanting to tell this story but I definitely think it should have had a woman calling the shots, or at least doing the writing.
 It is interesting that while there is no way now that males would ever be accepted as the main creative voices on projects like Wonder Woman, Captain Marvel or Black Widow, there remains little issue with men controlling the narrative when it comes to real female heroes.
 Bombshell is a female centred story that revolves around a distinct female experience and I have no doubt it would have been better told with the right woman in charge.
 I’m fairly sure it wouldn’t have been called Bombshell for a start and I am certain that, with a female director, when John Lithgow’s Ailes insisted that Margot Robbie’s character showed him her knickers, she wouldn’t have had to display them for the whole cinema audience too.